dirdival/dev-null/README.md

-# 'Writting to /dev/null' blog
+# 'Writing to /dev/null' blog

 The site is built on top of [Jekyll](http://jekyllrb.com/).